-- Switch must be in closed position before removing any parts of assemblies. - Disconnect insulating connector link (M) by removing cotter pin and connecting pin on operating cranks (Q).
-Do not change length of the operating crank (Q). - 3.
-Open main interrupter blade assembly. - 4.
-Remove the two bolts holding the jaw and arc chute assembly to the insulator.
+- Switch must be in closed position before removing any parts of assemblies. - Disconnect insulating connector link (M) by removing bolt, spacer, and nut (at Q). - 3.
+Open main interrupter blade assembly. - Remove the two bolts holding the jaw and arc chute assembly to the insulator.
 See assembly drawing, figure 2. - Reassemble jaw and new arc chute assembly, and tighten mounting bolts by hand until they are only finger tight. - 6.
 Close main and interrupter blade assembly, aligning jaw with main blade and arc chute with interrupter blade.
-The arc chute must be in the extreme upper position to ensure the end of the interrupter blade does not strike the mounting bracket inside the chute.
+(The arc chute must be in the extreme upper position to ensure the end of the interrupter blade does not strike the mounting bracket inside the chute.)
 Tighten mounting screws securely once alignment is completed. - 7.
 Open the switch blades by hand, grasping the main blades.
 The interrupter blade must remain in the arc chute until the interrupter blade end disengages from under the stationary contacts in the arc chute, allowing the interrupter blade to spring outward. - Reconnect the insulating connector link assembly, disconnected in step 2 above, with the switch in the closed position. - 9.
-If the length of the operating crank has not been changed, there should not be any adjustment required.
 Before operating the switch, grasp the main blades making sure there is a slight amount of play such that the main blades can be moved without the spacer between the main blades hitting the jaw.
 This spacer should turn freely at all times with the switch closed.
 Overtravel of the main blades with the spacer hitting the jaw will result in insulator damage.
 Check that main blade travel is enough by ensuring there is a small amount of play in the interrupter blade with the interrupter blade seated in the arc chute.
 Adjust length of operating crank, if required, until both checks are satisfied.